tedmdelacruz/assetwarden/README.md

 ```

 ## TODO
-- [ ] Allow setting of custom authentication headers and cookies
 - [ ] Add support for Slack notifications
 - [ ] Allow script flags and args by using [click](https://click.palletsprojects.com/en/8.1.x/)
 - [ ] Allow setting of config.yaml with a `--use-config` switch